WebberZone/contextual-related-posts/readme.txt

 	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
 	* Use timthumb to resize images
 * Display excerpts in post.
 You can select the length of the excerpt in words
-* Output wrapped in CSS class that allows you to style the list.
+* Output wrapped in CSS classes that allows you to style the list.
 You can enter your custom CSS styles from within WordPress Admin area
 * Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format

 == Upgrade Notice ==

-= 1.8.1 =
+= 1.8.2 =
 * New widget support; performance improvements; use the excerpt; exclude posts / pages by page id.

 == Changelog ==

+= 1.8.2 =
+* Fixed: PHP warning error

 = 1.8.1 =
 * Added: Widget support.
 Widget display follows the same settings as having the related posts after content.